vladak/plug2mqtt/README.md

 # plug2mqtt

 Publish smart plug state to MQTT.
-Specifically and currently this works for P110 only.
+Specifically and currently this works with Tapo P110 only.

 ## Install